 What is Gate ransomware?

-Gate belongs to the Dharma ransomware family.
-It is designed to encrypt files, modify their filenames and provide victims with instructions on how to contact its developers (and some other details).
-Gate renames encrypted files by adding victim's ID, email@example.com email address and appending the ".gate" extension to filenames.
+Gate belongs to the Dharma ransomware family and is designed to encrypt files, modify their filenames and provide victims with instructions about how to contact the developers (plus some other details).
+Gate renames encrypted files by adding the victim's ID, email@example.com email address and appending the ".gate" extension to filenames.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 More examples of ransomware-type software include Tongda2000, R44s and DECP.
 Generally, software of this type encrypts data and creates/displays ransom messages that contain instructions about how to contact the developers, pay ransoms, and other information.